keiserjb/doabarrelroll/README.md

-# DO A BARREL ROLL
+# Do a Barrel Roll!

 Have you ever wondered how Google does a barrel roll when you type in &#39;do a barrel roll&#39; in the search bar?
 Have you ever wanted to have the same functionality in your web site?
 Look no further: this module will give all the barrel roll awesomeness you ever wanted.